Experience Transat

 Housed inside two splendid 17th-century hôtels particuliers, Musée Carnavalet is dedicated to the history of Paris and spans from the Gallo-Roman period to modern day; it contains immensely valuable artefacts pertaining to significant events of French history, such as the 1789 Revolution.

-A hidden gem, this is not.
-Père Lachaise cemetery may be one of the most visited attractions in Paris but it is absolutely, undoubtedly worth dealing with the crowds for.
+It is not a hidden gem.
+Père Lachaise cemetery may be one of the most visited attractions in Paris, but it is definitely worth braving the crowds.

-What few people know, however, is that Paris’ largest cemetery was neither prestigious nor popular at its beginnings in the 1800s; in fact, locals specifically asked not to be buried in Père Lachaise as the cemetery had not been blessed by the Roman Catholic church.
-It wasn’t until the remains of La Fontaine and Molière were moved there that it became a desirable resting place; nowadays it accommodates the remains of many famous figures, like Oscar Wilde, Honoré de Balzac, Édith Piaf, Jim Morrison, Eugène Delacroix, Frédéric Chopin, and a few others.
+What few people know, however, is that Paris’ largest cemetery was neither prestigious nor popular when it first opened in the 1800s; in fact, locals specifically asked not to be buried in Père Lachaise because the cemetery had not been blessed by the Roman Catholic Church.
+It wasn’t until the remains of La Fontaine and Molière were moved there that it became a sought-after resting place; today it holds the remains of many famous people, including Oscar Wilde, Honoré de Balzac, Édith Piaf, Jim Morrison, Eugène Delacroix, Frédéric Chopin and many others.

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.